nerveband/wp-omni-rss/README.md

 ### Content Types
 You can select which content types to include in the feed from the plugin settings page.
 By default, posts and pages are included.

-### Change Tracking (Optional)
-When enabled, you can add a description each time you update content.
-This helps your subscribers understand what changed and why.
-For example:
+### Enhanced Features
+When enabled, you can:
+1. **Track Changes**: Add descriptions when you update content
-- "Updated pricing information for 2024"
+   - Example: "Updated pricing information for 2024"
-- "Added new team member bio"
+   - Example: "Added new team member bio"
-- "Fixed broken links in documentation"
+   - Example: "Fixed broken links in documentation"

-The change descriptions will appear in your RSS feed along with the content, making it easy for subscribers to track important updates.
+2. **Custom Meta**: Include additional information with your content
+   - Author notes
+   - References
+   - Related content links
+   - Additional context

+The enhanced features help your subscribers understand what changed and access additional content metadata.

 ### Feed Preview
 The settings page includes a live preview showing how your feed will look with and without the enhancements:
 - Default WordPress feed
-- Enhanced Omni RSS feed with content types and change tracking
+- Enhanced Omni RSS feed with content types, change tracking, and meta information

 ## Requirements